-In April 2018 Alia Moller joined our team.
+In February 2018 Alia Moller joined our team.
 She has been putting together excellent monthly reports for our funders and stakeholders.
-From this month we have decided to put each monthly report on our website for the public, as well as our supporters, to see the work Friends of Arabuko-Sokoke Forest are doing to protect this amazing forest.
+In April we have decided to put each monthly report on our website for the public, as well as our supporters, to see the work Friends of Arabuko-Sokoke Forest are doing to protect this amazing forest.

 There was a beautiful biodiversity walk in the Arabuko-Sokoke on Saturday 10 November.
 Friends were treated to great stories and the identification of 26 birds and much else by elders of the forest Alex Mwalimu and David Ngala.
 If you would like to go along for the next walk it is on Saturday 24 November at 6.30am.